Proportional scintillation in liquid xenon: demonstration in a single-phase liquid-only time projection chamber: Results

 It is described by the three parameters $\Theta_{0,1,2}$, where $\Theta_2$ acts as a threshold field above which amplification is possible, and depends on the electric field $E(r; \dV, d_\text{w})$.
 The field is in turn a function of the anode-gate voltage and the wire diameter~$d_\text{w}$.
 Using the values for $\Theta_i$ from~\cite{singlephase_tpc_elena}, the total charge multiplication factor is about~1.4 for the highest~\dV considered here.
 The number of electrons is then used to calculate the number of photons $\Delta \nph$ generated in each step, where the parameters $\Theta_3$ and $\Theta_4$ describe the proportional scintillation per electron and $\Theta_4$ is the threshold for electroluminescence:

 Each formula is valid only when the electrical field is larger than the threshold, otherwise the gain in that step is zero.

 As the S2 light creation happens within a few micrometers to the anode wire~\cite{singlephase_tpc_kuger}, a fraction of the photons hits the wire and possibly escapes detection.
-By including the geometrical coverage of the wire at each step in the model, the fraction of lost photons can be determined under the assumption of zero reflectivity.
+By including the geometrical coverage of the wire at each step in the model, the fraction of lost photons can be determined.
+This is done under the assumption of zero reflectivity and infinitely long wires.
 Correcting for this, the detectable electroluminescence gain quoted above increases to an emitted electroluminescence gain of \qty{29(6)}{photons/electron} at $\dV=\qty{4.4}{kV}$.

 A direct fit of the light production model given in \cref{eq:model_dne} and \cref{eq:model_dng} to our data was not possible because the data do not cover a sufficiently large \dV range to constrain the parameters.
 However, the $\Theta_i$ parameters for the \qty{10}{\mum} wire from~\cite{singlephase_tpc_elena} result in a model which is compatible with our data.
 The electric field $E(r;\dV,d_\text{w})$ needed for this model was obtained using finite element method simulations of the anode electrode installed in our TPC.